zeroc-ice/gulp-ice-builder/README.md

 # Ice Builder for Gulp
-[Gulp](https://github.com/gulpjs/gulp) plugin to automate the compilation of Slice files to JavaScript.
+[Gulp](https://github.com/gulpjs/gulp) plug-in to automate the compilation of Slice files to JavaScript.

 ## Install
 ```bash